gitgit-hooray/finalCapstone/README.md

 To use this project locally, follow these steps:

-1. Open up your computers terminal and enter the following points into the command line:
+1. Open up your computer terminal and enter the following points into the command line:

 2. Clone the repository to your local machine:
    ```bash